 The Well Beings campaign includes a nationwide Well Beings Tour hosted in partnership with local public media stations to present impactful experiences that connect audiences with mental health resources in the local community, strengthen community connections, and destigmatize mental health challenges.
 The Tour features moderated public discussions that share information and volunteer opportunities from local community and national organizations.
 The Tour is fostering new conversations about mental health through these local events — live or virtual, based on local public health conditions.

-Longtime WETA production partner Ken Burns is the executive producer of a major new public television documentary, tentatively titled Hiding in Plain Sight: Our Mental Health Crisis.
+Longtime WETA production partner Ken Burns is the executive producer of a major new public television documentary, tentatively titled Hiding in Plain Sight: Youth Mental Illness.
 The film, anticipated to premiere in Spring 2022, explores how young people are addressing their mental health needs and examines the impact of mental health stigma and stress on today’s youth.
 Erik Ewers and Christopher Loren Ewers are the co-directors, Julie Coffman is the producer, and David Blistein is the writer..

 A WETA digital documentary, Brave Teens, a character-driven verité film premiering in 2021, also explores themes of youth mental health, substance abuse and mental illness stigma as high school students share their stories.
 A multi-part digital series, Out of the Dark, slated to premiere in 2021, shares the stories of people whose lives have been touched and changed by mental health challenges, to help destigmatize mental health conditions.